secretstartups/handbook/customer-success/tam/success-plans/index.html.md

 ### Tasks

-The tasks for an objective are the actual steps we will take to acheive the objective.
+The tasks for an objective are the key milestones we will need to accomplish in order to meet the objective.
 These should be actionable, and they should be granular enough to provide a clear path to success.
-If your objective is likely going to take a long time and require coordination between a lot of different groups, incorporate the need for check-ins and planning meetings into the tasks, so that you can stay on track by regularly reviewing progress with the customer.

 Here is an example of a task list that is too broad: